hz-b/rayx/README.md

 # RAY-X
-RAY-X is a simulation and design tool for beamlines at electron storage rings.
-It traces synchrotron radiation through a series of mirrors, gratings and more and gives the user helpful insights, how a given beamline performs.
+RAY-X is a simulation tool for beamlines at electron storage rings.
+At this stage, it still is intended to be used alongside [RAY-UI](https://www.helmholtz-berlin.de/forschung/oe/wi/optik-strahlrohre/arbeitsgebiete/ray_en.html).
+Our primary concern for RAY-X is high-performance tracing, which we achieve by utilizing GPUs via the Vulkan API.

+## New Features for RAY-X
+- Global (not sequential) tracing of beamlines
+- GPU utilization for faster tracing
+- Multiple beamlines can easily be traced in succession
+- Groups of objects can be added for easy group transforms (e.g., Reflection Zone Plates)

 You can find our [Wiki here](https://hz-b.github.io/RAY-X/)